One-Parent Family Payment is a payment for parents under 66 who are not cohabiting, and whose youngest child is under 7.

 To qualify for One-Parent Family Payment, you must:

 If you are separated, divorced or your civil partnership is dissolved, you must be living apart for at least three months before you apply for One-Parent Family Payment.
-You may be required to make efforts to seek maintenance from your former partner.

 If you are widowed or a surviving civil partner, you should apply within three months of your spouse’s or civil partner’s death.